 Visiting Palomar Mountain Observatory

-Palomar Mountain Observatory is home to four revolutionary telescopes that have aided scientists and astronomers for over 83 years in the discovery of new and exciting stars that comprise our Milky Way Galaxy galaxies, and other galaxies beyond our own, as well as asteroids, comets, and quasars, which take billions of light years to reach Palomar Observatory.
+Palomar Mountain Observatory is home to four revolutionary telescopes that have aided scientists and astronomers discover new and exciting stars that comprise our Milky Way Galaxy galaxies, and other galaxies beyond our own, as well as asteroids, comets, and quasars, which take billions of light years to reach Palomar Observatory.

-The neat thing is, these remarkable telescopes are still used on every clear night of the year and are open to the public of viewing and learning on a regular basis.
+The neat thing is, these remarkable telescopes are still used on every clear night of the year and are open to the public for viewing and learning on a regular basis.

 Nearby is the Palomar Observatory museum that houses displays about the telescopes and the engineering feats that allowed the Observatory to be constructed, as well as an interesting narrative about how the invention of Pyrex allowed the 200-inch mirror to be cast since it doesn’t contract and expand very much.